databendlabs/databend/docs/doc/30-reference/30-sql/00-ddl/80-presign/presign.md

 ---
 title: PRESIGN
+description:
+  Generates the pre-signed URL for a staged file.
 ---

 Generates the pre-signed URL for a staged file by the stage name and file path you provide.
 The pre-signed URL enables you to access the file through a web browswer or an API request.